 The Commissioners and staff are required to provide information of personal or business interests that might be perceived by a reasonable member of the public to influence their judgment in the exercise of their statutory functions.
-The Commission maintains a register of interests which is available for public inspection if requested.
-No interests were declared by Commissioners or staff during the reporting year which may be perceived to conflict with exercising their statutory responsibilities.
+The Commission maintains a register of declared interests which is available for public inspection if requested.
+The register is reviewed on a monthly basis by the Commission and is updated if required.
+No interests were declared by Commissioners or staff during the reporting year which conflict, or may be perceived to conflict, with exercising their statutory responsibilities.